 Welcome to my website!
-I am an associate professor at the Richard T. Robertson School of Media and Culture at Virginia Commonwealth University in Richmond.
+I am director of the Richard T. Robertson School of Media and Culture at Virginia Commonwealth University in Richmond and professor of journalism.
 My main research focus is on the use and influence of digital media formats.
 I am especially interested in the impact and the adoption of social media in journalism and public relations.
 My research also analyzes mobile and social media applications in health communication.

 Before becoming a journalism professor, I worked as a journalist and covered politics and business.
 I earned my Ph.D. and M.A. from the University of Miami in Florida and my B.A. from Angelo State University in Texas.